ceos-seo/data_cube_notebooks/docs/ui_install.md

 Data Cube UI Installation Guide
 =================

 This document will guide users through the process of installing and configuring our Data Cube user interface.
-Our interface is a full Python web server stack using Django, Celery, PostreSQL, and Boostrap3.
-In this guide, both python and system packages will be installed and configured and users will learn how to start asynchronous task processing systems.
-While this guide provides a manual installation process, we have created scripts that do a lot of the initial setup - these can be found in the section title 'Automated Setup'
+Our interface is a full Python web server stack using Django, Celery, PostgreSQL, and Boostrap3.
+In this guide, both Python and system packages will be installed and configured and users will learn how to start asynchronous task processing systems.
+While this guide provides a manual installation process, we have created scripts that do a lot of the initial setup - these can be found in the section titled 'Automated Setup'.

 Contents
 =================

   * [Introduction](#introduction)
+  * [Previous Steps]
   * [Prerequisites](#prerequisites)
   * [Automated Setup](#automated_setup)
   * [Installation Process](#installation_process)